HEnquist/pycamilladsp/README.md

 # pyCamillaDSP
 Companion Python library for CamillaDSP.
-Works with CamillaDSP version 1.0.0 and up.
+Works with CamillaDSP version 2.0.0 and up.

 Download the library, either by `git clone` or by downloading a zip file of the code.
 Then unpack the files, go to the folder containing the `setup.py` file and run:
 ```sh
 pip install .
 ```
+TODO smarter command with pip git
 Note that on some systems the command is `pip3` instead of `pip`.

 ## Dependencies